 Click the Delete Media button to remove the media file.
 Note: Deleting is forever.
 There is no “undo” button, so be sure this is what you want to do!

-Sometimes a vendor will run out of a specific product and will substitute a different part of your order.
-Or maybe you sold a product at model year-end and it is no longer available so you need to provide your customer with a different, but similar, item.
-You could create a change order and return the original product, replacing it with the new one.
-But if you are not changing the price to your customer, you can simply substitute the part here on this tab.
+Sometimes a vendor will run out of a specific product and substitute a different part of your order.
+Or maybe you sold a product at model year-end, and it is no longer available, so you need to provide your customer with a different but similar item.
+Of course, you could create a change order and return the original product, replacing it with the new one.
+But if you are not changing the price to your customer, you can substitute the part here on this tab.

 When you click on the discontinued item, open the Substitute tab and enter the replacement part in the Product… field.
 This is a dropdown of every item available in your item database.
 Once you’ve chosen the replacement item, click the Substitute This Item button to have iPoint replace the original item.
 Alternatively, you can click the Substitute All Matching Items button to replace every instance of this part in the proposal.
 Note: Keep in mind that substituting a part will change the item and the cost on the job, leaving the price to the customer untouched.

 Just like you can do in nearly every place you select an item, you can narrow down the list of parts available in the Product… field by entering: